ulysseherbach/harissa/README.md

 ## About the data

-The inference algorithm specifically exploits time-course data, where single-cell profiling is performed at a number of time points after a stimulus.
+The inference algorithm specifically exploits time-course data, where single-cell profiling is performed at a number of time points after a stimulus (see [this paper](https://doi.org/10.1371/journal.pcbi.1010962) for an example with real data).
 Each group of cells collected at the same experimental time *t*<sub>*k*</sub> forms a *snapshot* of the biological heterogeneity at time *t*<sub>*k*</sub>.
 Due to the destructive nature of the measurement process, snapshots are made of different cells.
 Such data is therefore different from so-called ‘pseudotime’ trajectories, which attempt to reorder cells according to some smoothness hypotheses.

 ## Tutorial